-The blog is now a website, and encompasses my poetry, critical and tutoring life as well.
+The blog is now a website, and encompasses my poetry, critical and tutoring activities.
 It was shortlisted for the 2012 George Orwell Prize for political writing, based on my coverage of the riots, protests & cuts, Ai Weiwei’s arrest, the death of Vaclav Havel, and other related topics.

 Aside from all that, there are many colourful family stories: my maternal grandmother was both a song-and-dance girl in the 1920s and an honorary Blackfoot Indian princess, and Myrna Loy apparently fancied my grandfather – who, in turn, is rumoured to have been a witness of Queen Victoria’s funeral procession.
-We are descended on one side from the Boones, whose most famous son was the explorer Daniel; and, through them, from John Milton himself.
+We are descended on one side from the Boones, whose most famous son was the explorer Daniel; and, through them, from John Milton.
 (This became something of a joke in the family when my glaucoma was added into the mix.
 Oh the laffs.)
 On the other side, our ancestors included the first man to be hanged for murder in the New World, off the Mayflower.
-The ignominy persists; there are places where I gather we would not be welcome to show our faces.
+This ignominy persists; there are very respectable homes where I gather we would not be welcome to show our faces.

-I have lived in Stoke Newington (for a time straddling Hackney Central) for the past 20 years.
-These days I mostly just share Baroque Mansions with Frank O’Hara and Chet Baker, the two hippest guinea pigs this side of the Village.
+I have lived in and around Stoke Newington for 20 years.
+My prides and joys are my three children, now pretty much grown up and very impressive.
+I hang around with David Secombe, and look after Frank O’Hara and Chet Baker, the two hippest guinea pigs this side of the Village.